gabriel2m/jaya-credit-card-payment/README.md

 Default url: [http://localhost/rest/docs](http://localhost/rest/docs)

-For successfully make requests via Swagger UI first you **need** to generate a OAuth2 JWT token.
+In order to successfully make requests via Swagger UI first you **need** to generate a OAuth2 JWT token.
 You can do that by clicking on the **Authorize** button:
 <img alt="welcome page" src="https://github.com/gabriel2m/jaya-credit-card-payment/blob/master/docs/img/swagger-ui-authorize-btn.png?raw=true" />

 Then you just have to provide your client credentials and click on the Authorize button and your further requests will use the generated token: